 Many business processes will change when the new ERP system is implemented, and it will be more important than ever for staff to have strong knowledge of accounting principles.
 OFM Statewide Accounting is seeking funding to provide a comprehensive accounting training series to help agency staff prepare for the new ERP system and on-going training for new staff and growth and development.

-OFM has established the Federal Grants Community of Practice, which is a group of agency representatives who will create a community of resources, develop federal grant training curriculum, and identify and address ongoing grant management needs.
-The group includes accountants, internal auditors, and grant management staff from state agencies who receive a significant amount of federal grants.
+OFM has established the Federal Grants Community of Practice, and is currently holding quarterly meetings.
+The group’s main objectives are to create a community of resources, develop federal grant training curriculum, and identify and address ongoing grant management needs.

 Our goal is to have all agencies that interface from AFRS using the same server with a standard set of data elements prior to the ERP implementation.
 This will make converting the agency interfaces much easier when the new system is configured.
 We are currently working on Phase 1 of this project.